home-assistant/home-assistant.io/source/_integrations/seventeentrack.markdown

 ### Action `seventeentrack.get_packages`

-the `seventeentrack.get_packages` action allows you to query the 17track API for the latest package data.
+The `seventeentrack.get_packages` action allows you to query the 17track API for the latest package data.

 | Data attribute | Optional | Description                                 |